Sales

 In lieu of methodology or process, Salesforce and others have established the idea of sales enablement.
 Salesforce even bought LevelJump to drive the idea home.

 Good selling is a matter of providing information and then testing to understand if the customer has absorbed it.
-If the prospect does not absorb information there’s little chance you’re going to score.
+If the prospect does not absorb information, there’s little chance you’re going to score.
 Everything else is support and there’s a good deal of support in LevelJump.

-The Salesforce/LevelJump approach takes responsibility for following a methodology out of the hands of sales reps who never really wanted it to begin with and places it with the sales manager who becomes a coach and the effective enforcer of the company’s methodology.
+The Salesforce/LevelJump approach takes responsibility for following a methodology out of the hands of sales reps who never really wanted it to begin with and places it with the sales manager, who becomes a coach and the effective enforcer of the company’s methodology.
 Though I don’t think you’ll hear that word used.

-Enablement means embedding and tracking important milestones, providing content and other materials at the right time, delivering needed training within the application when needed.
+Enablement means embedding and tracking important milestones, providing content and other materials at the right time, and delivering needed training within the application when needed.
 All of this is in service to generating consistent revenue.

 Does it work?
 I’d have to gather some data to say for sure.
 Nothing works perfectly when you are trying to influence the behavior of another human, i.e., the buyer.

 Anyway, the objective is to change the macro result.
 So far at least, this kind of built-in assistance at the very least helps to identify when a rep might be getting ahead of events and spending a commission before it’s made.
-At that point coaching is most valuable and just in time content and guidance can be most useful.
+At that point, coaching is most valuable, and just in time, content and guidance can be most useful.

-Perhaps that is the end of the whole discussion of technology and method, and the final recognition that selling is a team sport.
+Perhaps that is the end of the whole discussion of technology and method and the final recognition that selling is a team sport.

 Denis Pombriant